Jonathan Kuminga

 Jonathan Malangu Kuminga (born October 6, 2002) is a Congolese professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
 A consensus five-star recruit and the top small forward in the 2021 class, he chose to forgo his college eligibility and reclassify to the 2020 class to join the NBA G League Ignite.
 Kuminga finished his high school career at The Patrick School in Hillside, New Jersey.

 The Warriors selected Kuminga with the seventh overall pick in the 2021 NBA draft.
-During his rookie season, he won an NBA championship with the team.
+During his rookie season, he won an NBA championship with them.

 Early life

 Kuminga began playing basketball in the Democratic Republic of the Congo at age two.
 In 2016, he moved to the U.S. to play high school basketball.

 High school career

 As a freshman, Kuminga played basketball for Huntington Prep School in Huntington, West Virginia.
 For his sophomore season, he transferred to Our Savior New American School in Centereach, New York and averaged 25 points, five rebounds, and five assists per game.
 In January 2019, Kuminga was named most valuable player of the Slam Dunk to the Beach showcase after scoring 40 points, a single-game record at the event, in a loss to Gonzaga College High School.
 He earned MaxPreps National Sophomore of the Year honors.
 After the season, Kuminga averaged 20.8 points, 5.2 rebounds and 3.3 assists per game for the NY Rens at the Nike Elite Youth Basketball League, facing many players older than him.
 He scored 43 points, shooting 7 of 11 from three-point range, against the Texas Titans, a team featuring top recruits Cade Cunningham and Greg Brown.

 For his junior season, Kuminga transferred to The Patrick School in Hillside, New Jersey.
 On December 23, 2019, he made his season debut, scoring 20 points in a win over Roselle Catholic High School, after having been ruled ineligible for 30 days by the New Jersey State Interscholastic Athletic Association due to transfer rules.
 On January 3, 2020, Kuminga suffered an ankle sprain that sidelined him for about a month.
 As a junior, he averaged 16.2 points, 5.5 rebounds and 3.7 assists per game.